GlycoSHIELD-MD/GlycoSHIELD-MD/webapp-landingpage/index.md

 setups.
 In that case, we advise users to use a powerful local workstation or local HPC resources.

-Moreover, please note that the Cloud session is completely ephemeral, and **all files will be deleted** after its termination.
+Moreover, please note that the **Cloud session is completely ephemeral**, and **all files will be deleted after its termination**.
 If necessary, download a Zip archive with your data which is offered by the web GUI before closing the app.